-My mother always tells me never give advice or help anyone unless they ask you.
-When I was younger, I thought she was a cold and mean person, however as I get older, I realize she is right.
+My mother taught me never to give unsolicited advice, nor try to help anyone unless they ask you for it.
+I always thought that maybe she was just cold.
+As I get older, I have started to realize that she was right.
 My mother is one of the kindest people in my life.

 If people don’t care about you, you shouldn’t help them.
 They don’t deserve your help.

-Now I just tell people my hourly rate.
-It is harsh but it makes my life easier and I am happier.
+Now I simply tell people my hourly rate and take out my Square.
+Yes, it’s harsh, but it makes my life easier and I am happier for it.
 People take me more seriously.
-If someone cannot afford me, I usually give them another way to pay me.
+If someone cannot afford my advice, I usually give them another way to compensate for it.

-Sometimes you need to be selfish and put yourself before anyone else.
-Ignore what society is telling you to do.
-You can’t help anyone if you are starving and unhappy.
+Sometimes you have to be selfish and put yourself before anyone else.
+Ignore what society is urging you to do.

-Sometimes the easiest way to turn your friend into enemy is offering them advice they don’t want to hear.
+The easiest way to turn your friend into an enemy is offering them advice they don’t want to hear.

-I stop helping people who don’t want my help.
+I stopped helping people who don’t want my help.
 Less drama, more time for myself.

-Out of the 3, this one is the most dangerous one.
+This is the most critical one.
 Offering someone help when you are not ready to help is a big no-no. I have done this so many times, and until today I still regret doing it.

 Helping people when you don’t have the skills or time will do more harm than good.

-At the end of the day, everything can be good and bad.
-We all need to find the right balance.
+At the end of the day, everything can be good or bad.
+We all need to strive to find the right balance between the two.